Baphomet480/messages-app-mcp/README.md

 Security
 - No network calls are made; everything runs locally.
 The server only reads from Messages.db and uses AppleScript to send messages.
+- Set `MESSAGES_MCP_READONLY=true` to start the server without any send capability (all tools become read-only).
 - By default, tool responses mask recipients to reduce accidental exposure in logs.
 You can opt in to full recipients locally via `MESSAGES_MCP_SHOW_FULL_RECIPIENTS=true`.
 Do not commit any logs containing personal data.